SettRaziel/ruby_visualization/README.md

 * Create an issue describing your work
 * Create a new pull request

-created by: Benjamin Held.
-2015
+created by: Benjamin Held, May 2015